 Nowadays, it seems like everyone has their own opinion on how to set OKRs correctly.

-I would recommend this Free Ebook to get you started.
+I would recommend this free OKR ebook to get you started.
 If you’re just looking for a quick fix – have a look at these OKR Examples.

 Share Roles & Team Key Results